AGCCS/AGCCS-CTRL22/README.md

 As indicated above, each charging spot comes with an AVR for time/safety critical low-level behaviour which communicates via RS232 with an ESP32 for inter-node networking.
 While the AVR is programed from scratch, the ESP32 firmware builds on the MDF SDK for wireless mesh-networking.
-Thus, we expect a comperatively large area of coverage without additional inrastructure like e.g. Wifi repeaters.
-The so called root node subscribes to and published from a MQTT broker and is this interoperable with a wide range of possible server software.
+From the latter, we expect a comperatively large area of coverage without additional inrastructure such as Wifi repeaters.
+Our mesh network subscribes to and published from a MQTT broker and is this interoperable with a wide range of possible server software.
 Both, the AVR firmware and the ESP firmware support OTA updates, i.e., no manual crawling along the parking lot.
-See also [./ctrl22](./ctrl22/) for the AVR firmware and [./demesh](./demsh/) for the ESP32 firmware.
+See also [./ctrl22](./ctrl22/) for the AVR firmware and [./demesh](./demesh/) for the ESP32 firmware.

 # Server Software

-At the time of writing, we only provide an elementary monitoring server implemented in Python for development/testing purposes; see [./utils](./utils/].
-This will be dramatically updated in very neer future
---- stay tuned.
+At the time of writing, we only provide an elementary monitoring server implemented in Python for development/testing purposes; see [./utils](./utils/).
+This will be dramatically updated in the very near future --- stay tuned.